Do I Really Need to Carry My Green Card With Me?

 Penalties When Immigrants Fail to Carry Their Green Cards

 Failing to have your green card with you is a criminal misdemeanor.
 If you are found guilty you can be fined up to $100 and put in jail for up to 30 days.
 (I.N.A.
 Section 264(e), 8 U.S.C.
 Section 1304.)
-A copy of your green card is not good enough, because the law does not use the word "copy" or refer to "other evidence" of LPR status.
+A copy of your green card is not considered good enough, because the law does not use the word "copy" or refer to "other evidence" of LPR status.

-Will you actually be stopped by immigration, prosecuted and fined or jailed for not having your original green card with you?
+Will you actually be stopped by U.S. immigration authorities, prosecuted and fined or jailed for not having your original green card with you?
 It's unlikely.
 Like any other government agency, immigration authorities have limited resources and cannot spend precious government time and money on prosecuting people for not carrying their green card "at all times."
+But there have been cases where LPRs are detained or arrested during workplace enforcement actions for not having their green card on them, so this is truly a tough requirement to deal with.

 If your green card doesn't arrive when it should, check with USCIS's Contact Center (and be prepared to spend a long time navigating their phone tree, then waiting for a return call).
 For more serious immigration issues, contact an experienced immigration attorney.